envytools/envytools/hwdocs/pm/pdaemon/therm.rst

 In addition to direct register access to PTHERM, PDAEMON also has direct access to PTHERM interrupts - falcon interrupt #12 [THERM] comes from PTHERM interrupt aggregator.
-PTHERM subinterrupts can be individually assigned for PMC or PDAEMON delivery - see pm/ptherm.txt for more information.
+PTHERM subinterrupts can be individually assigned for PMC or PDAEMON delivery - see :ref:`ptherm-intr` for more information.